 Updating estate planning documents

-If you don’t yet have a will and other estate planning documents, it’s time to get one.
+If you haven’t done your will preparation or updated other estate planning documents, it’s time to do so.
 The process is simple and it’s very worthwhile.
 The people you leave behind will thank you, because it’s hard enough to mourn the death of a loved one without being mired in paperwork, confusion and red tape too.

 If you already have your estate planning documents set up, it may be time to update them.
 It’s important to review them regularly to be sure that they still match your intentions and that there haven’t been any significant changes in circumstances.